 - High Knees

 Try to hit 10 to 12 reps per exercise so that your muscles still get a workout but also have time to heal after the heavy lifting.
 Since you’re not taxing your muscles and nervous system as much, one minute of rest between each set is fine.

 The Heavy Weights or More Reps Takeaway

-So in the end, you should use both heavy weights and light weights with more reps in order to build muscle.
+So in the end, you should use both heavy weights and light weights with more reps in order to build muscle and your Total Shape.
 Alternating between these two weight lifting methods will help you avoid fatigue, injury, and hitting a plateau.
 What really matters when it comes to building muscle is consistency, discipline, and proper form.

 Interested to find out how I can help YOU achieve your fitness and fat loss goals while still living your life?
 Check out my 1 on 1 Custom Coaching Program, which has helped hundreds of busy parents just like you shed pounds and pounds of ugly, oozing body-fat while still enjoying the foods and beverage that they love…

 Author: Chris Friesen

 Chris Friesen is a gym owner, personal trainer, online fitness coach and former “fat dad” living on 60 beautiful acres of countryside in rural Canada.

 He specializes in helping busy parents shed body fat quickly, WITHOUT becoming gym rats OR giving up the foods they love to eat.